Thinking About Filing A Dram Shop Lawsuit Against Mi Cocina? Here's What You Need to Know

 Mi Cocina (Spanish for "My Kitchen") was founded in 1991 by a group of Dallas investors and Tex-Mex restauranteur Michael "Mico" Rodriguez.
-The first small location opened in the Dallas neighborhood of Preston Forest, but things took off after they opened a second location in prestigious Highland Park in '93.
+The first small location opened in the Dallas neighborhood of Preston Forest, but things didn't really start to take off until the chain opened its second location in prestigious Highland Park in '93.

 Since then the restaurant has opened a few more locations in Texas, with plans to go nationwide.
 Its owners and operators, M Crowd Restaurant Group, were at one time pulling in annual revenue between 80 and 100 million dollars.
 Some internal strife with Mr. Rodriguez in the late 2000's made that figure dip for a while, but the restaurants under the M Crowd umbrella (Mi Cocina, Taco Diner, and The Mercury) are still going strong.

 I'm looking specifically at Mi Cocina today.
 As it turns out, the TABC has records of thirteen investigations against various Mi Cocina locations over the last few years.
-That's not an atrocious track record, but let's take a look at the nature of the complaints that took them there.
+That's not an atrocious track record, but it's still worth taking a look at the nature of the complaints that took them there.

-Important note: A complaint against/investigation of Mi Cocina doesn't guarantee its guilt or imply any patterns of TABC violations.
+Important note: A complaint against or investigation of Mi Cocina doesn't indicate its guilt or imply any patterns of TABC violations.
 Conversely, if investigators don't find evidence that a location violated the law, that doesn't mean the alleged violation did not take place.
 It's often tough to find proof that some kinds of criminal or administrative violations took place.
-I'm not here to accuse Mi Cocina of anything specific; I'm simply reporting incidents put on the TABC's radar for one reason or another by concerned citizens and law enforcement agencies.
+By compiling this list, I'm not accusing Mi Cocina of any specific misbehavior; I'm simply reporting incidents put on the TABC's radar for one reason or another by concerned citizens and law enforcement agencies.

 TABC Investigations of Mi Cocina Locations Since 2008